CharlieQLe/course-assistant/docs/final.md

 ```

 ## Authentication/Authorization
+During the sign up process, sers created and are authenticated as soon as they sign up.
+This allows the user to be instantly redirected to the home page.
+Log in also functions the same way.
+For each user interaction which requires communication to the server, the server first checks if it is the correct user, then processes the request from the user.
+This includes URL Routing and API calls.

 ## Division of Labor

 Division of labor remained roughly the same for each stage of our project, but the breakdown for each stage is below.
-We all helped each other on certain phases when needed, but below lists who was the main contributor on each part.
+We all helped each other on certain phases when needed; below lists the main contributor on each part.

 ### HTML / CSS

 Matt Ferrara wrote the HTML and CSS for the application homepage before log in, sign up modal, and log in modal, as well as created the logo.
 He also wrote the HTML and CSS for the homepage upon logging in including the
 calendar, tasks, and the add task and edit task modals.
 Jia Hui Yu (Jerry) wrote the HTML and CSS for the notepad page, flashcard tool, as well as the create flashcard and notes modals.
 He also wrote HTML and CSS for user profile
-page used to edit profile information.
+page used to edit user information.
 Charlie Le wrote the HTML and CSS for the file upload page, as well as created modals for tag creation/assignment and file upload.
-He also wrot HTML and CSS for the navbar at the top of the page.
+He also wrote HTML and CSS for the navbar at the top of the page.

 ### Front-End Javascript

-Matt Ferrara wrote the front end Javascript for the logged in homepage.
-This included the calendar, task creation, task editing, task deletion, rendering of current and future tasks, and syncing everything up to the backend.
+Matt Ferrara wrote the front-end Javascript for the logged in homepage.
+This included the calendar, task creation, task editing, task deletion, rendering of current and future tasks, and syncing everything up to the back-end.
 Jerry assisted with DOM surgery for this part and getting everything connected to the backend properly.
-Jerry wrote the front end Javascript for the notepad and flashcard tools.
+Jerry wrote the front-end Javascript for the notepad and flashcard tools.
 This included creating new note
-files, creating new flashcard sets, as well as rendering the flashcard study mode and syncing everything up to the backend.
-Charlie wrote the front end Javascript for the file upload and tag system.
+files, creating new flashcard sets, as well as rendering the flashcard study mode and syncing everything up to the back-end.
+Charlie wrote the front-end Javascript for the file upload and tag system.
 This included uploading
-files, tag creation, tag assignment, rendering uploaded files, and syncing everything up to the backend.
+files, tag creation, tag assignment, and syncing everything up to the back-end.

 ### Back-End Node.js and Authentication

-Matt Ferrara wrote the inital backend for the logged in homepage.
+Matt Ferrara wrote the inital back-end for the logged in homepage.
 This mostly consisted of getting the tasks to upload to the database.
-Jerry wrote the intial backend for the notepad and flashcard tools.
+Jerry wrote the intial back-end for the notepad and flashcard tools.
 This consisted of uploading
 flashcards and note files to the database.
-Charlie wrote the intial backend for the tag and file upload page.
+Charlie wrote the intial back-end for the tag and file upload page.
 This consisted of uploading the tags and files to the server.
 We ended up completely refactoring our backend database in
-favor of a more api-centerd structure.
+favor of a more api-centered structure.
 Charlie played a large role in leading this refactoring and coming up with the idea, but all members were involved in the implementation.
 Authentication was a team effort that heavily relied on
 in class examples of authentication implementation.

 ## Conclusion

 In working on this project, our team learned a lot about what goes into building a web application from scratch.
 As a team, we feel we worked very well together and were in consistent contact throughout the semester.
 Creation of our
 teams early on helped us establish this relationship as we worked together in class and outside of class.
 The writing of HTML and CSS was quite easy for our team and Bootstrap really helped streamline the process.
+Rendering of HTML
-Once we decided on a
-structure, the backend implementation of our project was also quite simple (it got even simpler with our refactoring).
-Despite the simplicity, it was still quite a challenge.
-The hardest stage of the project was undoubtedly getting the
+elements(DOM Surgery) was a hassle but simple.
+Once we decided on a structure, the back-end implementation of our project was also quite simple (it got even simpler with our refactoring).
+Despite the simplicity, it was still
-front-end and back-end javascript to sync.
-The transition from milestone 2 to milestone 3 was one of the issues.
-During the transition, our team has recently learned about SQL but our previous implementation was based on file
-systems(hence, the refactoring).
-The database switch has caused some bugs to appear which we patched after an initial implementation of SQL.
+quite a challenge because each task at hand was time consuming.
+The hardest stage of the project was undoubtedly getting the front-end and back-end javascript to get along.
+Even the most minor of changes to either front-end or
+back-end development produced bugs.
 Of all the aspects of our web development, the front-end evolved the most.
-We are most very
+We are most very proud of our webpage design and implementations.
+A hurdles that we constantly encountered for our
-proud of our webpage design and javascript file evolution.
-A hurdles constanly encountered for our project was the proximity between homework and milestone deadlines.
-It may have just been the way the course schedule worked
-out this semester but it has taught us to better manage our time.
+project was the proximity between homework and milestone deadlines.
+Concepts were applied to milestone before homework which may have just been the way the course schedule worked out this semester but it has taught us to better
+manage our time and learn more efficiently.

 ## Grading Rubric